-A great downtown has a thriving independent retailer community working at the top of their game.
+A great downtown has a thriving independent retailer community working at the top of its game.
 New businesses open and add to the mix of merchants who fight for every shopper in a dynamic city core.

 When that stops, storefronts sit vacant.

-That’s because when shoppers see fewer viable businesses on the street, they venture onto that street less and less.
+The pandemic accelerated a lot of shop closings.
+And that's a problem because when shoppers see fewer viable businesses on the street, they venture onto that street less and less.

-As shoppers vote with their feet, it costs other merchants’ business and decreases retail sales taxes collected; entire neighborhoods can deteriorate into urban blight.
+As shoppers vote with their feet, it costs other merchants business and decreases retail sales taxes collected; entire neighborhoods can deteriorate into urban blight.

 Stores go vacant for years, no longer months.